ngworker/router-component-store/README.md

 ### Global router store

 An application-wide router store.
 Can be injected in any class.
-Provide in a root environmnet injector by using `provideGlobalRouterStore`.
+Provide in a root environment injector by using `provideGlobalRouterStore`.

 Usage: